valkey-io/valkey-doc/commands/json.arrpop.md

     * Negative value means position from the last element.
     * Out of boundary indexes are rounded to their respective array boundaries.

-## Return

-* If the path is enhanced syntax:
-    * Array of bulk strings, representing popped values at each path.
-    * If a value is an empty array, its corresponding return value is null.
-    * If a value is not an array, its corresponding return value is null.

-* If the path is restricted syntax:
-    * Bulk string, representing the popped JSON value
-    * Null if the array is empty.
-    * WRONGTYPE error if the value at the path is not an array.

 ## Examples

 Enhanced path syntax: